powsybl/powsybl-core/docs/user/configuration/loadflow-validation.md

 **output-writer**
 The `output-writer` property is an optional property that defines the output format.
 Currently, `CSV` and `CSV_MULTILINE` are supported.
 The default value of this property is set to `CSV_MULTILINE`.

-If this property is set to `CSV`, in the output files a line contains all values of a validated equipment.
-If the property is set to `CSV_MULTILINE`, in the output files the values of an equipment are split in multiple lines, one value for each line, see examples below:
+If this property is set to `CSV`, in the output files a line contains all values of validated equipment.
+If the property is set to `CSV_MULTILINE`, in the output files the equipment values are split in multiple lines, one value for each line, see examples below:

 **Example of output in CSV format:**
 ```